Mount Kailash: Mountaineering

 In 1926, Hugh Ruttledge, the deputy commissioner of Almora, visited the area to meet the Garpön (local Tibetan leader) of Ngari.
 As the Garpön was away, he circumambulated Mount Kailash while studying it.
-As per Ruttledge, the mountain was about 6000 m high and utterly unclimbable.
-He thought about an ascent along the northeast ridge and had been exploring the area with Colonel R. C. Wilson, who was on the other side of the mountain with a Sherpa named Tseten.
-As per Wilson, Tseten told him that the southeast ridge represented a feasible route to the summit.
+According to Ruttledge, the mountain was about 6000 m high and utterly unclimbable.
+He had thought about an ascent along the northeast ridge and had been exploring the area with Colonel R. C. Wilson, who was on the other side of the mountain with a Sherpa named Tseten.
+Wilson wrote that Tseten told him that the southeast ridge represented a feasible route to the summit.
 Wilson explained that although they attempted to climb the mountain, they ran into heavy snowfall, making the ascent impossible.

 Herbert Tichy visited the area in 1936, attempting to climb the mountain.
 When he asked the local people whether Kailash was climbable, a Garpön replied: "Only a man entirely free of sin could climb Kailash.
 And he wouldn't have to actually scale the sheer walls of ice to do it — he'd just turn himself into a bird and fly to the summit".
 Italian mountaineer Reinhold Messner was given the opportunity by the Chinese government to climb the mountain in the mid-1980s, but he reportedly declined, saying "If we conquer this mountain, then we conquer something in people's souls.
 I would suggest they go and climb something a little harder."
 In 2001, permission was denied to a Spanish team, who requested to climb the peak.
 Chinese authorities stated that any climbing activities on Mount Kailash were strictly prohibited.
 To date, there have been no known successful ascents of the mountain.